10 project management challenges (and how to overcome them)

 However, a solid plan can make up for a large part of the shortcomings a project manager might have.

-A resource management plan is part of the collection of plans known as the project management plan — and it might be just what you need to put a stop to your poor resource management skills.
+A resource management plan is part of the collection of plans known as the project management plan — and you might need to address the flaws in the project plan in order to put a stop to your poor resource management skills.

 Challenge #8: Inadequate sponsor support